 Support coordinators shall comply with all the requirements described above under the "Support Coordination" section.
-Support coordinators shall initiate and oversee the process for assessment and reassessment, as well as be responsible for ongoing monitoring of the provision of services included in the beneficiary's approved POC.
+Support coordinators shall initiate and oversee the process for assessment and reassessment, as well as be responsible for ongoing monitoring of the provision of services included in the beneficiary's approved plan of care (POC).
 (See Appendix F for a complete list of the CCW services available during the transition process).